AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/docs/query-driven-rework-progress.md

 Status: active, not complete.

 Active implementation after checkpoint 5.171 uses `QueryLocalUtility` schema `5` with the simplified `range_query_mix` profile.
+Checkpoint 5.172 updated the maintained docs to treat those as the default stack going forward.
 No strict workload-health or learning-coherence rerun has been performed under schema `5` and that simplified profile.

 Current pre-simplification strict-cell reference with segment aggregation
 diagnostics: